Anto0011/ACADEMIX/README.md

 _source env/bin/activate_

-4. Create a folder named _logs_ in the projects root directory
+4. Create a folder named _logs_ in the project's root directory